by Victor Sesma

 Another interesting remaining is from the Roman period.
 They built a little fish farm on the sea.
 With 4 ponds it has two channels to refresh the water from seawater.
 The ponds are communicated with vertical slots that could be closed using doors.

-There are only reminds of this type of fish farm in the province of Alicante and some areas in Italy.
+There are only remains of this type of fish farm in the province of Alicante and some areas in Italy.

 If it is summer, there is another interesting activity to do in this place.
 The fish farm is free entrance and swimming is permitted.